imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 static gas = 10
 dynamic gas = 50 * exponent byte size
 ```
-Our analysis confirm the base, static gas cost of 10.
-But the dynamic gas cost is significantly lower than the current calculations.
+Our analysis confirms the base, static gas cost of 10.
+However the dynamic gas cost is significantly lower than the current calculations.
 That indicates that EVM implementations are more efficient in calculating the exponentiation than expected.

 **Recommendation**: Change the calculation to:
 ```